Russian information war against Ukraine: Propaganda in other countries

 Chinese diplomats, government agencies, and state-controlled media in China have used the war as an opportunity to deploy anti-American propaganda, and they have amplified conspiracy theories created by Russia, such as the false claims that public health facilities in Ukraine are "secret US biolabs".
 Such conspiracy theories have also been promoted by Cuban state media.

-Russian propaganda has also been repeated by the state-controlled outlets of other countries, such as Serbia and Iran.
+Russian propaganda has also been repeated by the state-controlled outlets of other countries, such as Serbia, and also Iran.
 In Iran, the state media criticised the British embassy in Tehran after it raised the Ukrainian flag in support of Ukraine.
 Reports from Sputnik have been actively republished by Iran's pro-regime media.
 In Latin America, RT Actualidad is a popular channel that has spread disinformation about the war.
 Authorities in Vietnam have instructed reporters not to use the word "invasion" and to minimize coverage of the war.
 In South Africa, the governing African National Congress published an article, in its weekly newsletter ANC Today, endorsing the notion that Russia had invaded Ukraine to denazify it.

 Control of news outlets

 Public relations

 Russia has learned to use respected Western media—such as BBC News, Reuters, and AFP—to promote anti-Ukrainian propaganda.
 These media outlets were unprepared for the Russian-Ukrainian war in 2014, and often became unintentional distributors of Russian anti-Ukrainian propaganda.
 Russia has also learned to skillfully use Western public relations (PR) companies to disseminate narratives that serve the interests of various Russian government institutions and private corporations.
 The Kremlin has instructed official Russian television outlets to rebroadcast clips of Tucker Carlson's television shows "as much as possible".
 Marjorie Taylor Greene has also received favorable coverage on Kremlin media, as when she said that the US was responsible for the 2014 overthrow of the Russian puppet government in the Ukrainian Revolution of Dignity.

 Ukraine

 Many Ukrainian news outlets are financed by wealthy investors.
 Some of these investors have close ties to Russian political power.
 This highly concentrated ownership of Ukrainian media has set a high barrier to entry to the market.
 Four financial-political groups control nearly all broadcasting in Ukraine.
 The top 20 most-viewed TV channels almost all belong to Ukraine's wealthiest oligarchs: